bwva/HTML-SpinnerElem/README.md

 ```
 The first parameter is the name, which must start with 'x-'; the second parameter is an object with whatever attributes you want made default.

+The spinner created above would be marked up as
+  `<x-fast-revspinner></x-fast-revspinner>`.
-The spinner created above would be marked up as `<x-fast-revspinner></x-fast-revspinner>`.
-With no additonal attributes, this spinner rotates in .5 second instead of 1 second, and spins counter-clockwise instead of clockwise.
+With no additional attributes, this spinner rotates in .5 second instead of 1 second, and spins counter-clockwise instead of clockwise.

 Note that the above script creates a new spinner element; the original spinner with the tag name 'x-spinner' is still available.